Ne-ratio/Ne_ratio/readme.md

 The two dependencies are [numpy](https://numpy.org/) and [genomic](https://github.com/simonhmartin/genomics_general.git).

 Most of the scripts now run in python 3.
-Some are still written for python 2, but those will be updated soon.

 ___